Solidity vs FunC

 . - Sending a message.

-Read more in Internal Messages page.
+Read more on the Internal messages page.